Kansas Pacific Railway

 Union Pacific Eastern Division completed to Ellsworth, Kansas Territory, 224 miles from Wyandotte and Kansas City.
-(Letter of John D. Perry, President of the Union Pacific Railway, Eastern Division ...; January 2, 1868; link)
+(From the pamphlet "Letter of John D. Perry, President of the Union Pacific Railway, Eastern Division, January 2, 1868," available from Google Books)

 October 14, 1867

 UPED competed to Hays, Kansas Territory, 260 miles from Wyandotte and Kansas City.
-(Letter of John D. Perry, President of the Union Pacific Railway, Eastern Division ...; January 2, 1868; link)
+(From the pamphlet "Letter of John D. Perry, President of the Union Pacific Railway, Eastern Division, January 2, 1868," available from Google Books)

 August 22, 1868